firdousi-begum/genai-mongodb-amazon-bedrock/README.md

 ## Pre-Requisities

-You can run this workshop using your own IDE (e.g. VSCode) or through SageMaker Studio.
+You can run this workshop using your own IDE (e.g. VSCode) or through Amazon SageMaker Studio.